Hourly Rate Principle

 Note

-The Hourly Rate Principle is a tool for decision-making.
-While it can guide you towards more efficient use of your time, it should be used in conjunction with other factors that contribute to your overall wellbeing.
+The Hourly Rate Principle is a decision-making tool.
+While it can guide you toward a more efficient use of your time, it should be used alongside other factors that contribute to your overall well-being.